85ip9gh/SpringBoot_CRUD_1/README.md

 - Use CSS to make website presentable
 - Add money system to add value to cars and simulate real-life car-sale website.

-# General Problems
+# General Problems - fixed on 10/28/2023, improved site styling
 - Header too tall, needs to be shorter
 - Make Header buttons smaller
 - Need Logo or Website name on top left
 - Make "Logged in as x" smaller/less intrusive